Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Assessing Generalizability of ACTG 320 and ACTG A5202

 where $Z_{i(k)}$ is the $k$th regressor included in the sampling score model.
 The denominator $s$ is the standard deviation of $Z_{i(k)}$ in the target population and estimated by

 where $\bar{Z}_{(k)}={\sumi D_i\lbrace S_i + \Pi_0^{-1}(1-S_i) \rbrace Z_{i(k)}}/{N}$ is the population average.
 This expression is essentially the weighted standard deviation of each covariate with weights $\Pi^{-1}_{S_i}$.
 When $\pi_i=1$, $\text{SMD}$ quantifies the systematic difference between the trial and population, and reflects the degree of trial sample selection bias.
 When $\pi_i=\widehat{w}_i^{-1}$, the $\text{SMD}$ measures the similarity between the weighted trial and population, and is used as a diagnostic check of the sampling score weights.
-Figure \ref{fig:box0} summarizes the SMD of all covariates before and after weighting across the four analyses.
-It is evident that the sampling score weights improve balance between trial and population, with the largest $\text{SMD}$ controlled under $20\%$ after weighting (an exception is when generalizing A5202 to WHIS, where the SMD may occasionally be slightly above 20\%).
+Figure \ref{fig:box0} summarizes the SMD of all covariates before and after sampling score weighting across the four analyses.
+In Web Figures 2 to 5, we also provide the forest plot of the SMD by each covariate for each generalizability analysis.
+It is evident that the sampling score weights improve balance between trial and population, with the largest $\text{SMD}$ controlled under $20\%$ after weighting (an exception is when generalizing A5202 to WHIS, where the SMD for baseline CD4 and one interaction term with baseline CD4 are slightly above 20\%).
 While a more stringent balance threshold (10\%) has been previously suggested for analyzing observational studies \citep{Austin2015}, here we use 20\% as a less stringent threshold due to the large pre-existing differences in the trial and population sizes.

 We retain the same set of covariates in the outcome model as in the sampling score model.
-Linear regression including main effects and all pairwise interactions were fit among the trial participants, which are then used to predict unobserved potential outcomes.
+Linear regression including main effects and all pairwise interactions were fit among the trial participants.
+We follow the strategy in Section \ref{sec:REG} and fit separate outcome models within each treatment group, before predicting the unobserved potential outcomes for the entire observed sample.
 In particular, among women in ACTG A5202, there are no participants in the control group with both hepatitis B/C and an AIDS diagnosis, so this interaction term is excluded.
-The quantile-quantile plots of regression residuals do not suggest violations of the normality assumption, and are omitted for brevity.
+The quantile-quantile plots of regression residuals do not suggest violations of the normality assumption and are omitted for brevity.